sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

 A kernel module doesn't have to be a device driver.

-A driver is liek a sub-class of module
+A driver is like a sub-class of module

 modules are used for:
 - device dirvers